netgen/local-development-setup/php/README.md

-**Note**: some PHP packages differ from MacOS instructions because eg. `php-openssl` is included in the main PHP package on Ubuntu and doesn't exist as a standalone package, while `php-bcmath` is needed but not included by default.
+**Note**: some PHP packages differ from MacOS instructions because eg. `php-openssl` is included in the main PHP package on Ubuntu and doesn't exist as a standalone package, while `php-mysql` and `php-bcmath` are needed but not included by default.

 ## 2 Configure